Increasing Team Productivity

 Do I ever encounter a stick in the mud who raises his eyebrows and wants to only be serious.
 Of course.
 When that happens I just immediately switch into serious mode and we go forward.
 My initial smile never injured anyone else or my chances at credibility.

 Encouraging laughter is one way to show that you welcome humanity in the workplace.

-If this idea is important you and you have not yet seen my TEDx talk, Reclaiming Humanity at Work, you might enjoy it.
+If this idea of embracing humanity (yours and others) in the workplace, is important to you and you have not yet seen my TEDx talk, Reclaiming Humanity at Work, you might enjoy it.

 Spreading the Laughter and Productivity

 One of the other things I like to do in staff meetings is to always invite an outsider — Someone from another organization, or sometimes someone from a customer or external partner.
 It’s a really easy way to share information and create context without doing any extra work!

 These people would have the strangest look on their faces during the first 10 minutes when we would all be laughing.
 I imagine they were thinking, “Why am I here for this waste of time?
 These people are not working…”